This is a quick history of chemical

 This doesn’t mean that we burn through oil like there’s no tomorrow.
 We will always be dependent on oil and natural gas because it’s in almost everything we touch.

 Almost any chemical containing the word “Poly” is from oil.
 Just about everything in our homes is derived from or produced by using oil.
 Latex paint is much safer than lead paint.
 Carpet, vinyl flooring and siding, insulation, electrical wire coating, light bulbs, efficient LED lighting, all electrical components.

 Tires, foam, syringes for needles, styrofoam (which meal worms love to eat), many life-saving hospital equipment (the artificial heart), tools, and machines is produced from oil.
 Tar for roads (asphalt) and roofing shingles, which also have tar, fiberglass sheeting, and a fire-retardant chemical.

-The facemasks people have been wearing for the past 2 years is made of polypropylene and even the elastic can be from latex, spandex, or neoprene (from petrochemicals).
+The insurmountable facemasks, that are thrown in the trash since before 2020, is made of polypropylene and even the elastic can be from latex, spandex, or neoprene (from petrochemicals).
 Most of our tax dollars (borrowed) went to China for these masks.
 Look at where masks are ending up in this article from US National Library of Medicine, National Institutes of Health.

 I’m not against petrochemicals as some

 may think.
 I believe there are many great products in this world made from oil

 and natural gas.
 I think I know a little bit of what I’m talking about.
 I was